 What should I do if I test positive?

-If you have tested positive for COVID-19 using an at home test, report the test result to your primary care provider.
+If you test positive for COVID-19 using a home test, report the test result to your primary care provider.

 - Please stay home.
 There is no need to confirm the test results, unless advised by your provider.